 Day 4 – Snow-coach to Old Faithful Snow Lodge

-You can make your way to Old Faithful Snow Lodge by snowmobile and to be fair, it looks awesome but based on my experience the snow coach is a very cool way to travel around.
+You can make your way to Old Faithful Snow Lodge by snowmobile and to be fair, it looks awesome but based on my experience the snow coach is the way to travel.
 It meant we were warm inside, had large viewing windows to spot animals and the driver gave us a commentary along the way, everything from the parks history, animal behaviours, flora and what hikes to go on.
 We basically took the entire day stopping at viewpoints, going on short walks, stopping for pictures of bison and coyotes and learning more about the park before arriving at the Old Faithful Snow Lodge.

 Day 5 – Old Faithful Area – Cross Country Skiing